-Federal BPS (Beginning Postsecondary Students) six-year follow up data from 2009 indicates that 68 percent of students beginning at public two-year colleges took one or more remedial courses in the 6 years after entry.
-Between 1995-96 and 2003-04, the percent taking a remedial course in their first year increased from about 25 percent to 30 percent (Judith Scott-Clayton, CCRC Senior Research Associate, personal communication, from NCES QuickStats).
+Federal BPS (Beginning Postsecondary Students) data from 2009 indicate that 68 percent of students beginning at public two-year colleges took one or more remedial courses in the 6 years after their initial entry.
+Between 1995–96 and 2003–04, the percentage taking a remedial course in their first year increased from about 25 percent to 30 percent (Judith Scott-Clayton, CCRC Senior Research Associate, personal communication, from NCES QuickStats).

-Based on the 2011 National Center for Education Statistics Digest of Education Statistics, CCRC researchers estimate the annual cost of college-level remediation to be nearly $7 billion dollars (Scott-Clayton, Crosta & Belfield, 2012).
+Based on the 2011 National Center for Education Statistics Digest of Education Statistics, CCRC researchers estimate the annual cost of college-level remediation to be nearly $7 billion (Scott-Clayton, Crosta, & Belfield, 2012).